shaykalyan/shaykalyan.github.io/eleventy/posts/2023/code-review-practices.md

 A way to tackle both of those concerns is to prefix the comments left behind so that the author of the code can understand when something is just a nit-pick and when there's a fundamental design issue or bug that needs addressing.
 Here's a few that I use:

-* `nit: ...`: a nit-pick; the author should feel free to ignore/close the comment thread as "won't fix".
+* `nit:` a nit-pick; the author should feel free to ignore/close the comment thread as "won't fix".
-* `bug: ...`: a bug that needs addressing.
+* `bug:` a bug that needs addressing.
-* `perf: ...`: a performance related callout.
+* `perf:` a performance related callout.
-* `design: ...`: a comment about the code design proposed or an alternative that could be used instead.
+* `design:` a comment about the code design proposed or an alternative that could be used instead.
-* `style: ...`: a style issue, which ideally should be all automated anyways!
+* `style:` a style issue, which ideally should be all automated anyways!
-* `q: ...`: a question.
+* `q:` a question.

 Work with your team of collaborators to land on a shared understanding and usage of these prefixes, and others that may fit your processes.
 Note that sometimes you might even use a combo of prefixes, e.g., `q/bug: can this variable be null and cause <unexpected outcome>?`.